 - What kind of drug test does Urgent Care use?

 - Does Urgent Care watch you pee for a drug test?

 A drug test is performed to identify and detect the presence of controlled substances.
 Employers adopt a drug-free workplace program to set up drug testing procedures that require an employee to submit to a drug test or an alcohol drug test.
-Urgent care clinics offer comprehensive workplace drug testing services for employee drug screening, pre-employment drug screening, post-incident, follow-up screening, and depending on the center, DOT re-certifications.
+Urgent care clinics offer comprehensive workplace drug testing services for employee drug screening, pre-employment drug screening, post-incident, follow-up screening, and DOT re-certifications.

 How much does a drug test cost at Urgent Care?

 Urgent care drug tests are convenient, fast, and reliable.
 Most tests take about an hour, and the results are available within 1-3 days.

 Urgent care centers also accept most insurance plans to cover the expenses of the drug test.
 You can either walk in for service or go online to schedule a visit without the need to make an appointment.